jeremymv2/k8s_manifests/kubevirt/README.md

 export KUBECONFIG=~/Downloads/cluster-name.yaml
 ```

-Ensure necessary PODs are running
+Ensure that all PODS are running in the `luigi-system` and `cdi` namespaces.
+These can take
+up to 10 minutes to go into Running state after a fresh cluster install as there are multiple stages.

 ```shell
 kubectl get pods -n cdi